gboeing/osmnx/docs/source/getting-started.rst

 More Info
 ---------

-All of this functionality is demonstrated step-by-step in the `OSMnx Examples`_ gallery, and usage is detailed in the :doc:`user-reference`.
+All of this functionality is demonstrated step-by-step in the OSMnx `Examples Gallery`_, and usage is detailed in the :doc:`user-reference`.
 More feature development details are in the `Changelog`_.
 Consult the :doc:`further-reading` resources for additional technical details and research.

 Frequently Asked Questions
 --------------------------

 *How do I install OSMnx?* Follow the :doc:`installation` guide.

-*How do I use OSMnx?* Check out the step-by-step tutorials in the `OSMnx Examples`_ gallery.
+*How do I use OSMnx?* Check out the step-by-step tutorials in the OSMnx `Examples Gallery`_.

 *How does this or that function work?* Consult the :doc:`user-reference`.